NateNate60/crawpp/README.md

 ## Usage

-Documentation will be written later.
-For now, please refer to the examples to get a rough idea of what this library can do.
+Documentation is available at  https://natenate60.xyz/crawpp.
+Please refer to the examples to get a rough idea of what this library can do.

 Please note that all clients are required to authenticate using OAuth, and currently the only supported way to do this is to fetch API keys on your Reddit account.
 You must [get API keys](https://github.com/reddit-archive/reddit/wiki/OAuth2) and then pass them to a `Reddit` instance.